Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **NeuroCounterfactuals: Beyond Minimal-Edit Counterfactuals for Richer Data Augmentation;** Phillip Howard et al
 - **Not to Overfit or Underfit?
 A Study of Domain Generalization in Question Answering;** Md Arafat Sultan et al
 - **Are Sample-Efficient NLP Models More Robust?;** Nelson F. Liu et al
+- **Finetune like you pretrain: Improved finetuning of zero-shot vision models;** Sachin Goyal et al

 ## Explanation
 - **Rethinking Explainability as a Dialogue: A Practitioner’s Perspective;** Himabindu Lakkaraju et al